department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/c-123-aircraft.md

 </ol>

-### Need help?
+### What if I need help filing my claim?
 Call the C-123 Hotline: <a href="tel:+18007498387">1-800-749-8387</a><br>
 <a href="mailto:VSCC123.VAVBASPL@va.gov">Email the St. Paul Regional Benefit Office</a>

-Want to connect with a trained professional who can help you with VA-related claims? <br>
+You can get help from a trained professional trusted to help with VA-related claims. <br>
 [Get help filing your claim](/disability/get-help-filing-claim/).

 ### Get more information